imsjrhowa/LogViewer/Docs/USER_GUIDE.md

 - **Light theme** - Classic light background for bright environments
 - **Sunset theme** - Warm purple and cream colors for a unique look
 - **Theme persistence** - Your choice is remembered between sessions
+- **Quick switching** - Use Ctrl+T to cycle through themes

 ### Configuration & Settings
-- **Settings → Preferences...** for comprehensive configuration
+- **Settings → Preferences...** for comprehensive configuration dialog
-- **Save Current Settings as Default** to make current setup permanent
+- **Settings → Save Current Settings as Default** to make current setup permanent
-- **Export/Import Settings** for backup and sharing configurations
+- **Settings → Export/Import Settings** for backup and sharing configurations
 - **Automatic saving** of window size, position, and preferences

 ### Refresh Settings